MiniFate/MiniFate/_chapters/04-dice-and-points.md

 {% comment %} TODO: Where does this go? {% endcomment %}

-> The _Angry Pig_ is slowly navigating an aether storm when Tor Byron hears
+> The {BoatName} is slowly navigating an aether storm when Tor Byron hears
 > the sound of grappling hooks biting into soft wood.
 "Goblin raiders!
 They
 > must have be stalking us through the storm!" he calls out.
 >